-Interviews and testing will be conducted in the first two weeks of June.
+Interviews and testing will be conducted in the last week of May and the first two weeks of June.
+Applicants must be available for interviews and testing.

 All applicants will be notified by mail no later than June 30, 2017 regarding their admission status.
 Accepted candidates will attend orientation and registration session in August.